gjoni/trDesign/02-GD/README.md

                     ex: 'C' or 'W,Y,F'
 --save_img        : save image of contact map --save_npz        : save data for PyRosetta
---save_pdb        : use magic to quickly generate PDB structure --scwrl           : use scwrl to add sidechains [if --save_pdb]
 -------------------------------------------------------------------------------------
 Experimental options
 -------------------------------------------------------------------------------------